ThinkDataEd/student/docs/unit1/lesson13.md

     environment panes?
 How many observations are there in the data set?
 How many variables does this data set contain? </strong>

-    <span style="color:grey">***There are 15,624 rows, or 15,624 observations;
-    and there are 33 columns, or 33 variables.
+        <span style="color:grey">***There are 15,624 rows, or 15,624 observations;and there are 33 columns, or 33 variables.
 This information is also visible in the environment pane.***</span>

 11. You can also obtain the number of observations of a specific variable.

     100. Type the following command to get the number of observations for seat belt wearers: **>tally(~seat_belt, data = cdc)**

-    <span style="color:grey">***Notice that six categories are
+        <span style="color:grey">***Notice that six categories are displayed.
-    displayed.
 Each category shows the number of observations contained in it.
 For example, “Never” has 326 observations, meaning 326 teens reported never wearing their seat belt as a passenger in a motor vehicle. &lt;NA> = Not Available, represents teens that did not provide information about their seat belt habits.***</span>

     100. <strong style="color: red;"> What else do you notice?</strong>

 12. Now change the variable to height:

     100. Type the following command: **>tally(~height, data = cdc)**

         <span style="color:grey">***Notice that categories are missing.
-This happened
-    because the variable height contains numbers, not categories.***</span>
+This happened because the variable height contains numbers, not categories.***</span>

     100. <strong style="color: red;"> What else do you notice?</strong>